-Discover Raccoon Creek State Park, PA
+Discover the best RV rental in Raccoon Creek State Park, PA!

 If you're hunting around for an easily accessible state park that offers a taste of life in Pennsylvania's great outdoors, Raccoon Creek State Park is well worth a visit.
 Located just half an hour west of downtown Pittsburgh, Raccoon Creek is one of the largest and most popular parks in the state.